Wednesday, September 25, 2024

 We wait until the train leaves so that we can pedal back.
 It is slightly uphill, but still pretty easy.
 We do our ‘queen wave’ then end the ride.
 The guides were good, but it is a lot of money for a little ride!
 I am glad we did it as I enjoyed it, but it really is a ripoff!
 I am glad Spouse got the ‘military discount’…

-September 17 Pealing our butts around
+September 17 Pedaling our butts around

 Tuesday, September 17 Pedaling our asses Off